Skip to main content

 It even handled details that often trip up image generators, like having cars go in the right direction.
 I asked Gemini to recreate the shot as if it were taken from a higher angle on the right and it did.
 Google also says Nano Banana Pro can create infographics and diagrams to help visualize real-time information like weather or sports.

 The product is billed for professionals, positioned as an upgrade to Google’s earlier image generator.
-If the system cannot reliably honor basic instructions, its suitability for high‑stakes design work remains doubtful.
-Further testing will be needed to gauge consistency across the range of advertised features.
+If the system cannot reliably honor basic instructions, its suitability for high-stakes design work seems doubtful.
+I think we’ll need more testing to gauge consistency across the range of advertised features.

 Further Reading